tayrp/Tees-AiT-Addons/README.md

 # Tees AiT Addons
-DISCLAIMER: You cannot use this pack directly from this repository, The image files have not been added and will not be added.

 # Tees AiT Addons To-Do ✗ ✓
 - [ ] Finish the Pride exteriors
 - [ ] Add some music references to the Pride exteriors